jrmiddle/ntrans/README.md

 This is so not production code.
 Please be aware:

+### ~Features

+1. Only a fit scaler is currently supported.
+Fill coming later.

+2. Nothing but a fit scaler is supported.

+3. It's uhhh... zeroconf.
+Any port or if you want, as long as it's localhost:8888.

 ### Robustness

-1. Problems with the URL will often crash the server; I'm doing very little in terms of responsible URL handling, aside from avoiding remote execution.
+Problems with the URL will often crash the server; I'm doing very little in terms of responsible URL handling, aside from avoiding remote execution.

-2. Other stuff.
+### Other stuff.

 Lots.

 ### Scalability